 Although only some states require licensure for long-term care administrators who work in assisted-living facilities, all states require a license to work as a nursing home administrator.
 To become licensed, you must meet state qualifications and then take the National Association of Long Term Care Administrator Boards (NAB) nursing home administrator exam (www.nabweb.org).
 You might also be required to pass a state exam.

 Each state has its own qualifications for licensure.
 For example, New York requires you to be at least 21, have a bachelor's degree and be of sound mind and body.
 Your bachelor's degree should be from an accredited school, and you are required to have credits in healthcare, gerontology and personnel management.
 You also need to have one of the following: completion of one year in an administrator-in-training program, or two years in field experience or work experience in another state's nursing facility.
 You are also required to take a course in administration.

 In Oregon, you must complete an administrator-in-training program and pass both state and NAB exams to become a nursing home administrator.
-You need a bachelor's degree from an accredited school.
-You also have to pass a background check, pay the required fees, be of good character and be of sound mind and body.
+You also have to pay the required fees to maintain licensure.

 Licensing Exam Information

 Licensing exams cover topics in resident care, human resources, finance, environment and management.
 Your state will assess your application, and once you are approved to take the exam(s), you typically have 60 days to schedule it.
 Once you have your license, you will need to check your state's requirements for maintaining your license.
 For example, you may have to provide documentation of continuing education.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: